karmacelina/dsp/03-command_line.md

 * rm -rf non_empty_folder: recursive remove command used to delete the folder "non_empty_folder" and ALL of its contents. *** make sure you want to delete the folder before doing this! ***
 * cat filename1 filename2 > new_file: concatenate contents of filename1 and filename2 and create a new file called new_file.
 * pwd: Print Working Directory
 * chmod: [wiki link](https://en.wikipedia.org/wiki/Chmod) use to change access permissions to a file.
-USEFUL!

 ---

 ###Q2.
 List Files in Unix